Koopman Operator for Stability Analysis: Theory with a Linear--Radial Product Reproducing Kernel: Koopman Operator using Linear--Radial Product Kernel

 For a special attention on the equilibrium point behavior, we focus on the design of the kernel function $\kappa$ specifying the RKHS.
 We know that for a finite ($d$)-dimensional linear system, the Koopman operator is well-defined on the space of linear functions on $\mR^d$, which is equivalent to the RKHS specified by the linear kernel: $\kappa^-(x,x') = x^\top x'$, as long as the equilibrium point (assumed to be the origin) is in the interior of $\mbb{X}\subset \mR^d$.
 (We use superscript ``$-$'' to symbolize the word ``linear''.)
 That is, $ H_{\kappa^-} = \BRA{ x\mapsto c^\top x: c\in \mbb{X}}$.
 In view of \eqref{eq:tensor}, we shall put $\kappa^-$ as one of the factors in $\kappa$.

-However, for a nonlinear $d$-dimensional system, the Koopman operator is not well-defined on $H_{\kappa^-}$.
-Then, in view of \eqref{eq:tensor}, we shall have a second kernel as a factor in $\kappa$ that guarantees the invariance of the Koopman operator.
-By Corollary \ref{cor:Wendland}, assuming knowledge on the regularity of the dynamics, the corresponding Wendland kernel \ref{eq:Wendland.kernel} specifies a RKHS that accommodates the Koopman operator.
-We denote by $\kappa^=$ such a Wendland kernel.
+However, for a nonlinear system, the Koopman operator is not well-defined on $H_{\kappa^-}$.
+Then, we shall have a second kernel as a factor in $\kappa$ that guarantees the invariance of the Koopman operator.
+By Corollary \ref{cor:Wendland}, assuming knowledge on the regularity of the dynamics, the corresponding Sobolev kernel in \eqref{eq:Wendland.kernel} specifies a RKHS that accommodates the Koopman operator.
+We denote by $\kappa^=$ such a radial kernel.
 (The symbol ``$=$'' means the translation invariance of the radial kernel.)
-At this point, we recall from Lemma \ref{lem:Sobolev-RKHS} that $H_{\kappa^=} \simeq W^{s,2}(\mbb{X})$.
+At this point, we recall from Lemma \ref{lem:Sobolev-RKHS} that $H_{\kappa^=} \equiv W^{s,2}(\mbb{X})$.
 Therefore, we define from now:

 We thus have the following lemma, which describes the function members in the above-defined RKHS as ``$W^{s,2}$-functions multiplied by linear functions''.
-Colloquially speaking, $g\in \mc{H}$ if $g$ is ``$s$-smooth in the generalized (Sobolev) sense'' and ``locally linear'' near the origin. \begin{lemma} Suppose that $f(0)=0$, $0\in \mr{int}(\mbb{X})$, and $f\in C^s(\mbb{X})$ with $s=\frac{d}{2}+k$ ($k\in \mbb{N}$).
+Colloquially speaking, $g\in \mc{H}$ if $g$ is ``$s$-smooth in the generalized (Sobolev) sense'' and ``locally at least linear'' near the origin. \begin{lemma} Suppose that $f(0)=0$, $0\in \mr{int}(\mbb{X})$, and $f\in C^s(\mbb{X})$ with $s=\frac{d}{2}+k$ ($k\in \mbb{N}$).
 Let $\kappa^-$ be the linear kernel and $\kappa^=$ be the $k$-th Wendland kernel.
 Then $\mc{H}$ defined in \eqref{eq:product.kernel} satisfies: